UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 But note in ``get_color`` -- it accesses color from ``self``:

-class attributes are accessed with ``self``  also.
+Class attributes are accessed with ``self``  also.

 So what is the difference?

- * class attributes are shared by ALL the instances of the class.
+ * Class attributes are shared by ALL the instances of the class.
- * instance attributes are unique to each instance -- each one has its own copy.
+ * Instance attributes are unique to each instance -- each one has its own copy.

 Example:

 .. code-block:: ipython

     In [6]: class C:
-       ...:     x = [1,2,3] # class attribute
+       ...:     x = [1, 2, 3] # class attribute
        ...:     def __init__(self):
-       ...:         self.y = [4,5,6] # instance attribute
+       ...:         self.y = [4, 5, 6] # instance attribute
        ...:

     In [7]: c1 = C()